-MT Learning Goals by Measurement Top Students will be able to ic (MT) Literature explain major differences between literature (tells a story) an (gives information). ask and answer questions about print and digital texts.
-Use key details to support the answers. use illustrations and key details to describe the story elements of a text. ext Feature Resource Glossary Antenna: one of a pair of long, thin body parts, such as e Index Nutrition 5, 7, 21 Snacks 4-6, 13, 19 Vegetables 6, 15-18 Informational Text use text features to locate information. ask and answer questions about the text.
+MT Learning Goals by Measurement Top Students will be able to ic (MT) Literature explain major differences between literature (tells a story) ar (gives information). ask and answer questions about print and digital texts.
+Use key details to support the answers. use illustrations and key details to describe the story elements of a text. ional text ext Feature Resource Glossary Antenna: one of a pair of long, thin body parts, such as that on the head of e Index Nutrition 5, 7, 21 Snacks 4-6, 13, 19 Vegetables 6, 15-18 Informational Text use text features to locate information. ask and answer questions about the text.
 Use key details to support answers.
 Where can I find information about?
-Fort2 Inspirituations Font Changes • size • bold • highlighted • italics • underline • color an insect Photograph Illustration Language: Vocabulary ask and answer questions to understand what words mean. ask questions to clear up any confusion about the topics and texts. use vocabulary words correctly when speaking to others. build on to what others say in a conversation (talking and act listening).
-Caption The Effel Tower is found in France.
-Heading Eating Right Kids all over the world are learning to make healthy choices.
+Font Changes • siZe • bold • highlighted • italics • underline • color an insect Photograph Illustration Language: Vocabulary ask and answer questions to understand what words mean. ask questions to clear up any confusion about the topics and texts. use vocabulary words correctly when speaking to others. build on to what others say in a conversation (talking and act listening).
+The Effel Tower is found in France.
 Label